ironhack-edu/temp-id-case-study/instructor-resources/instructor-guidelines-general.md

 ## Lesson Format

-The exact format of each lesson will depend on the content and learning objectives, but as a guide lessons may contain the following core components:
+The exact format of each lesson will depend on its content and learning objectives, but as a guide lessons may contain the following core components:

 ### Pre-work